 The problem, of course, is that authors write — they don’t usually market!
 To us, that means that most authors probably need much more help with their marketing, publicity, and promotion than they do with their book!
 But most authors deceive themselves into thinking that the world is waiting for their book, that Oprah will definitely want them on her network . . . you’ve heard it already from lots of other authors, right?
 But how many of them have actually been on any mass media program at all, much less on Oprah or NPR?

 As a full-service consortium of book industry experts, each of whom has specialty areas of professional competence, we happily consult with authors to do market planning for their books, and the sooner the better.

 A short list of marketing support products and services — all of which should be executed well in advance of the publication date of your book — appears below as a “starter”.
 But the list is really almost endless; it’s as long as your imagination and creativity want to make it.

-For a more complete rundown, and to obtain a handy planning guide we call “Pathways to Publication,” Contact Us — or take part in some of the upcoming live and online events we plan to offer in the next year or so.
+For a more comprehensive rundown, and to obtain a handy planning guide we call “Pathways to Publication,” Contact Us — or take part in some of the upcoming live and online events we plan to offer in the next year or so.

 Marketing Support — Products and Services

 Prices for the following items and services, where we refer to them, are solely dependent upon what the author or book promoter wants.
 We list them here because our consortium can produce or manage them all, but we can’t attach specific prices to most of these products and services because of the customized and specialized nature of their content.
 Remember, too, this list is far from complete.
 We’d be happy to confer with you regarding your needs.

 Promotional items like these are often distributed with books sent to customers and booksellers and to call attention to your book in any communication mode and to encourage pass-along interest in your literary products.
 Our talented consortium partners can design and produce materials for you quickly and economically.